superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

-# Reverse proxy with nginx
+# Reverse proxy with NGINX

 ## Requirements

-For this you will need certbot, the certbot nginx plugin and of course nginx.
+For this you will need [Certbot](https://certbot.eff.org/), the Certbot NGINX plugin and of course [NGINX](https://www.nginx.com/) itself.

 These are popular packages so your distro will probably have them.

 ### Ubuntu